zhangbozhb/WebViewBridge.Swift/README.md

         - both of them use iframe, not easy to use
         - no swift version.
 - WebViewBridge.Swift Advantages:
-    - Use JavaScriptCore, deprecate iframe.
+    - Use JavaScriptCore, deprecate iframe(not all, may use iframe before webViewDidFinishLoad).
     - Full Swift, and easy to use.

 If you just want to integrate bridge feature to you app, WebViewBridge.Swift supplies you another choice.
 It's brief, simple, optimized for ios, but works well.